bak1an/arklite/README.md

 You might want to archive not needed data to some cold storage and cleanup original table in MySQL.

-This tool can help with archival part.
+This tool can help with the archival part.
 Just like percona's [pt-archiver](https://docs.percona.com/percona-toolkit/pt-archiver.html) but smaller and with SQLite for output files.

-Deletion of archived rows from MySQL is up to you (at least in this version) as this can be tricky when under load and there are many methods of doing it; see pt-archiver's help page for approximate list of things that can go wrong, I can also remember a few stories.
+Deletion of archived rows from MySQL is up to you (at least in this version), as this can be tricky when under load and there are many methods of doing it.
+See pt-archiver's help page for an approximate list of things that can go wrong.

 SQLite was chosen as output format as it is stable, portable and can be easily queried from any language or even bash script if needed.